AdobeDocs/marketo-measure.en/help/marketo-measure-and-dynamics/dynamics-reporting/dynamics-campaigns-and-marketing-lists.md

 ## Enable Touchpoints {#enable-touchpoints}

 To include these records in the touchpoint journey, there are a few options for the types of Campaign Responses to sync.
-On the Campaign record, there should be a custom field from the installed solution labeled, “Enable Bizible Touchpoints.”
+On the Campaign record, there should be a custom field from the installed solution labeled, “Enable Buyer Touchpoints.”
 If you do not see this, the field will need to be added via Form Editor.

 ![](assets/2.png)

 You can select to include all records that have a Campaign Response in the Campaign, or only those with a Response of “Interested,” or by default, you can not include the Campaign Responses at all.
 You can either leave the field blank or explicitly choose to exclude it.

-Bizible does not support custom Response values.
+Marketo Measure does not support custom Response values.

 ![](assets/3.png)